millerthegorilla/artisan_scripts/README.md

 ### .env file

 When you have run the get_variables script or `./artisan_run create [ variables ]` an .env file that is read by the command os.getenv inside the settings.py file, is created in the /etc/opt/$PROJECT_NAME/settings/ directory.
 This file is readable by $USERNAME by default, for ease of development etc.  The best strategy for production is to start gunicorn, which reads the settings in the wsgi.py file, and once the server has started, then change the owner/permissions of the .env file to root/restrictive.
+This may become part of the scripts in the future...

 ### firewall and router...